thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/remote-integrations.md

 ![image](/images/user-guide/integrations/remote/remote-integrations-overview.png)

-It is possible to execute any ThingsBoard Integration remotely from main ThingsBoard instance.
+It is possible to execute any ThingsBoard Integration separately from the ThingsBoard instance.

 This guide contains step-by-step instructions on how to launch MQTT remote integration that connects to the local MQTT Broker and pushes data to the [ThingsBoard Cloud](https://thingsboard.cloud/signup).